chihebnabil/openai-api-mock/readme.md

 # OpenAI API Mock

 This is a Node.js module for mocking OpenAI API responses in a development environment.

 It's useful for testing and development purposes when you don't want to make actual API calls.

-The module also supports mocking function_calling
+The module supports the following OpenAI API endpoints:
+- chat completions
+- chat completions with streaming
+- chat completions with functions
+- image generations

 ## Installation